-Geographers are sure to be contributing to the discussions around all those topics and more.
+Within Trinity, there have also been many new developments, including a number of climate change related initiatives alongside many new research initiatives in Geography towards achieving just transitions into a more socially, economically, and politically equitable future.
+You name it, Geographers are sure to be contributing to the discussions around all those topics and more in and beyond Trinity, making the links between local and global processes.
 We are uniquely placed to know and understand what that means and what actions are needed to understand, act, and, ultimately, meet those challenges through recognising the connectivity between human and physical/environmental systems and their variability across space and time.

-In Trinity, we remain world-leading in Geography and rank within the top 100 Geography Departments globally.
-We teach and research across the discipline from development theory to glacial modelling, and from environmental and climate change to the workings of the social and political economy.
-Our research and publications take us far beyond the lecture theatre into global academic networks, policy-making think tanks, and organisations that put our thinking into practice.
+Trinity Geography is currently placed in the top 100 Geography Departments globally.
+We aim most of all to challenge students intellectually, to foster and maintain world-class research and teaching in a supportive and collegial atmosphere.
+We teach and research across the discipline from development theory to glacial modelling, and from environmental and climate change to the workings of urban governance, Geopolitical restructuring, political economy and social geographies of identity, place and belonging.
+Our research and publications feed into global academic networks, policymaking think tanks, and organisations that put our thinking into practice.
 We communicate via journals, books, research films, and many other platforms in our digitally connected world.
 Whether the challenge is international development, urban regeneration, globalisation, climate change, sea level rise, or flooding, as geographers, we recognise that solutions can only be place specific.
+New technologies are continuously offering novel ways of interrogating the spatially diverse human-environment relations that are the focus of our discipline.